jwestgard/DigColl-xml-generator/pseudocode.md

 4. parse returned result, extracting list of PIDs
 5. iterate through data list, appending one pid to each line
 6. iterate through data list creating files as follows:
-7.     a. create truncated UMDM
+7. create truncated UMDM
-8.     b. create METS
+8. create METS
-9.     c. create UMAM (repeat c-e as long as next line is UMAM line)
+9. create UMAM (repeat 7-9 as long as next line is UMAM line)
-10.     d. append info to METS
+10. append info to METS
-11.     e. write UMAM
+11. write UMAM
-12.     f. append METS to UMDM and write file
+12. append METS to UMDM and write file
-13.     g. repeat a-g to the end of data list
+13. repeat 7-13 to the end of data list
-7. Issue results-report to terminal, save log file
+14. Issue results-report to terminal, save log file